felixnext/stock_trend_analysis/19-09_project-results.md

 This leaves us with the following data sources:

-* TODO
+* FinancialModelingPrep - Used for Statement data, company information as well as a general overview of available stocks
+* Kaggle Dataset - Provides cached stock data, which reduces our load on the APIs
+* Alpha-Vantage - Historic and current stock price information

-In order to retrieve the correct features, we
+In order to retrieve the correct features, we perform a general analysis of the stock data.

 **Stock Prediction**